 There is no central database of authorised breeders at ministry level.
 It is the responsibility of the provinces (Landers) to keep a list of authorised breeders and up to date records and to make these available when necessary.

-Breeders have to register within the breeders union which keeps lists up to date and also issue guidelines for different breeds.
+Breeders have to register within the breeders union which have to keep lists up to date and also issue quidelines for different breeds.